thomasleveil/docker-UrbanTerror/README.md

 SSH Connection
 --------------

-You can connect with SSH or SFTP to the docker container with user `root` on port 22 and using [this INSECURE private key](http://bit.ly/1hc36Ii) [PuTTY format](http://bit.ly/NfDhxG) and starting your container as follow:
+You can connect with SSH or SFTP to the docker container with user `root` on port 22 and using [this INSECURE private key][ssh-key] [PuTTY format][putty-key] and starting your container as follow:

     docker run -d --net host -v /my_server/q3ut4:/q3ut4 -v /my_server/maps:/maps tomdesinto/urbanterror:4.3.1 /sbin/my_init --enable-insecure-key